 Biologic means that a drug is created from a living organism using biotechnology.
 Biologics change the way a certain process in the body works altering cell actions or reactions.
 Belimumab changes the way a certain white blood cell works in the body of people with lupus and lupus nephritis.1-3

 Belimumab is given to people with active, moderate to severe lupus that is not controlled by other medicines.
-It is also prescribed to people with lupus nephritis.1-3
+It is also prescribed to people with lupus nephritis.1-3 It is approved for people ages 5 years and older with active lupus and adults with active lupus nephritis.1

 What are the ingredients in belimumab (Benlysta)?